Azure/bicep-registry-modules/avm/ptn/authorization/resource-role-assignment/README.md

 ### Parameter: `description`

-The Description of role assignment.
+The description of role assignment.

 - Required: No
 - Type: string